You’ll find silicone caulk often used to repair the gouges, dents, gaps, and scratches in wood because it is easy to use

 Step 3 – Prepare Chemical Solvent

 The next step is to prepare the chemical paste to apply to the area where the caulking is found.

-There are a few types of chemicals that are most effective in removing the caulking from the wood which includes the following.
+There are a few types of chemical solvents that are most effective in removing silicone caulking from the wood.
+These include Dichloromethane and Methylene Chloride.